danielj314/project-one/README.md

     -   #### Frequent User Goals
         1. As a Frequent User, I want to check to see if there are any new show dates added.
         2. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+        3. As a frequent user i would like to buy merchandise from the band.

 -   ### Design

     -   #### Colour Scheme
         -   The three main colours used are red, white and black.
 These compliment the footage and photographs of the live shows that are used on the website.

     -   #### Typography
-        -   The Arimo font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Arimo is clean and attractive, and appropriate.
+        -   The Arimo font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font cannot be imported.
+Arimo is clear to read and attractive.
 The "Permanent Marker" font will be used for headings. it is clearly readable and adds character to the site, which reflects the band's strong sound.

     -   #### Imagery
         -   Imagery is important to express the style of the band.
 A large, background hero image on each page is designed to be striking and catch the user's attention.
 It gives the visitor an imediate idea of the style of music that the band plays.

     -   #### Audio
         -   The most important aspect of any band is the music.
 The site will ensure visitors can easily listen to the band via various media sites.

 *   ### Wireframes
+    Wireframes were produced at the beginning of the project.
+These were used for reference during the coding process.
+Below are links to the wireframes for each of the website's pages:

     -   Home Page Wireframe - [View](https://github.com/danielj314/project-one/blob/main/wireframes/index-page-wireframe.png)